SELF ASSESSMENT FOR INDIVIDUALS

 On the 31 October each year, a self-employed individual/company director, PAYE worker with untaxed non PAYE income will be required to:

-- Make his/her Income Tax Return for the previous calendar year;
+- File his/her Income Tax Return for the previous calendar year;

 - Pay the balance of tax for the previous calendar year; and

-- Make a Preliminary Tax payment for the current calendar year.
+- Pay preliminary Tax payment for the current calendar year.

 - Submit a tax computation at the time of filing the return.